jamie-wong/nexmo-developer/_blog/blogposts/en/futurenow-hackathon-with-manipal-university-e-enterprise-and-vonage.md

 **Jaison:** “The job that pays the most.
 But in all seriousness, I got into CS to build solutions that impact a lot of people, because you could do that with computers, which you basically couldn't do with many other fields.
 People have been building applications that billions of people use.
 So being someone who can scale applications at that level, that's what I want to do.
 So system architecture.
 I enjoyed our Networking course.”

-**Saina:** “So I'm really interested in AI and ML.
+**Sania:** “So I'm really interested in AI and ML.
 We have just started our minors in that, and I want to do my masters in artificial intelligence and machine learning.
 So that's the next step because I want to get a deeper understanding of all the neural networks and contribute some of my own products to it.
 We see the research papers and the articles that come out, and it all seems really interesting to me.”

 **Brandon:** “My dream is to become a cybersecurity specialist.
 I'm hoping to deepen my knowledge of cybersecurity and one day be a specialist.
 To defend, not attack.”

-### W﻿hat did you build for the hackathon?
+### What did you build for the hackathon?

 We built a project called Domino.
 It’s a video interface for your chat application.
 We created a bot that was a bunch of GIFs and we mapped text to various outputs and actions.
 So according to what kind of text you would say, it would do the related action.
 So a “hi” would be a wave.
 When you’re talking, the bot would look like it was listening.
 When it was speaking, it would use the talking GIF.
 And if it didn’t understand something it would have a confused face.